bahrus/xtal-element/README.md

 In addition, the kind of component we are discussing generally always needs to display an initial view once enough parameters are set.

 Whereas the update should only occur when a subset of the parameters in the "room" change.
-XtalRoomWithAView

 It is for this reason that a separate update protocol is provided.

-In addition,

-The code below shows the minimal amount of code needed to define a custom element using this library, without any non optimal corner cutting.
+The code below shows the minimal amount of code needed to define a custom element using this library.
 If you are using TypeScript, it won't compile until some code is placed in many of the properties / methods below.

 ## Minimal XtalViewElement Setup